vlkv/reggatad/README.md

 ### remove_fields_from_file(file_path, field_key1, field_key2, ...)
 ### list_file_tags_fields(file_path)
 ### search(dir_path, query_string)
-### TODO: maybe we should also provide add/remove tags/fields to all files in subdir recursively
+### TODO: maybe we should also provide add/remove tags/fields to all files in subdir recursively.
+Or this would be a task for reggata_client?..

 ## File watch actions
 ### file_created - do nothing